thycotic/cm-docs/release-notes/rn-1.6.0.md

 * Users can now pre-select Secret Server connections to automatically launch and authenticate on startup.

+* Users can now create and edit secrets in Secret Server using a link in Connection Manager.

 * Users can now search for secrets by the template they are based on.

 ## Automation and Improved Workflows